 Another positive note is the fact that the keys are easy to remove, which makes for easy cleaning.
 You won’t have to worry about your Cheeto-stained fingers, as long as you don’t mind regular maintenance.

 The last thing I’ll mention with regards to design is the keyboard’s height.
-It sits pretty tall on my desk, but that’s again due to the large mechanical buttons.
+It sits tall on my desk, but that’s again due to the large mechanical buttons.
 First-time gaming keyboard owners like myself might find themselves overwhelmed at first, due to its size.

 After using it for over a week now, I can’t see myself going back to a generic keyboard again.